chivoi/chivoi/README.md

 I'm Ana (she/her), a software engineer at Zendesk.

-🫀  Security champion of my team, DEIB representative on Australia & New Zealand site council.
+🫀  Security champion of my team, representative on Australia & New Zealand site council.

 🤖  Passionate about technology, bringing positive change to the future, as well as increasing diversity and inclusivity in tech.